tessel/camera-vc0706/README.md

 ##### * `camera.on('ready', callback())` Emitted upon first successful communication between the Tessel and the module.

 ##### * `camera.on('resolution', callback(resolution))` Emitted when resolution is set.

+##Further Examples
+See the examples folder for code.

+* camera-options: Sets image resolution and compression and then take a picture.

 ##License